ctoyan/ponieproxy/filters/README.md

 If you want an alert in slack, you should pass a slack webhook url to the `sw` option.

 Currently the HUNT filter matches params for `IDOR`, `SQL Injection`, `SSRF`, `SSTI`, `LFI/RFI/Path Traversal`, `OSCI`, `Debug and Logic Parameters`, which are taken directly from the HUNT repo.

+## Save Request URL Filter
+If you want to save every unique request you make in a file - pass the filename to the `-su` flag.
+This will append to a file all unique, in-scope URLs, that you've requested.